awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 ### `"Effect": "Allow"`<a name="scp-syntax-effect-allow"></a>

 The following example shows an SCP with a statement that contains an `Effect` element with a value of `Allow` that permits account users to perform actions for the Amazon S3 service\.
-This example is useful in an organization where the default `FullAWSAccess` policies are all detached so that permissions are implicitly denied by default\.
-The result is that it [allows](orgs_getting-started_concepts.md#allowlist) the Amazon S3 permissions for any attached accounts:
+This example is useful in an organization that uses the [allow list strategy](orgs_getting-started_concepts.md#allowlist_denylist) \(where the default `FullAWSAccess` policies are all detached so that permissions are implicitly denied by default\)\.
+The result is that the statement [allows](orgs_getting-started_concepts.md#allowlist) the Amazon S3 permissions for any attached accounts:

 ```
 {